nmmmnu/injector/README.md

 $ccp->usage();
 ```

-... or in case of production:
+... or in case of testing:

 ```
 $factory = new TestCreditCardProcessorFactory();